RocketLeagueMapmaking/RL-docs/docs/guide/index.md

 ---
-title: Guides
+title: Guides Hub
 tags:
   - guide
   - start
 ---
-# Extra Information
+# Guides Hub

-## Starting Guide
+## Essentials Guide

 If you're reading this, hopefully you have completed all of the steps in the [Essentials section](../essential/index.html).
 If so, you're ready to go.